 Beyond layout, segmenting and thoughtfully targeting audiences created better attentiveness.
 This way, prospects, existing opportunities or customers weren’t offered irrelevant content.
 For example, existing users from opportunities were not prompted to speak to a sales rep, but rather offered relevant case studies to their unique industry.

 Address the Key Stage:

 Consider the experiences your website delivers to visitors in all major stages of their journey, from top of funnel awareness content and calls to action to mid and bottom of funnel calls to action aimed at more intent level stages.
 Adding specific messages for users across those stages will not only help engage them during the session, but will also increase the likelihood of them returning to your site.

 Save Gates for the Later Stages:

 It’s important to make your content accessible, especially for top of funnel and awareness level audiences.
 Gate only deeper, more intent level items.
 This has a dual benefit.
 First, it increases the engagement rates of new audiences with your content (since they don’t need to submit personal information).
 Second, your Sales Department will thank you.
 You’ll reduce the amount of noise for the team.
 No more chasing non-relevant or too early contacts.

-The more personalized CTAs and targeted activation campaigns you are running on your site, the higher your chances of engaging a relevant prospect with a piece of relevant content or offer.
-The more of these “micro-segments” you can create, target and serve, the higher outputs of the website you will see.
+The more personalized CTAs and targeted activation campaigns you are running on your site, the higher your chances of engaging a relevant prospect.
+The more of these “micro-segments” you can create, target and serve, the higher your outputs on your website.
 We see this especially in cases of ABM activities.
 CTAs which target specific companies or industries have higher CTRs and get higher quality leads.
 The ability to show only case studies of Pharma or Finance to visitors from those companies enables capturing more of the attention of those prospects.